roderick-bishop11/projects/Personal Website/README.md

 # Project logs (newest first)

+* 7/25/2020: Changed BG color, added sections to take up entire viewport, added about me section with text, and added a font.
 * 7/21/2020: Went with minimalist design.
 Version 0.0.1 is up, just basic text and links.
 See [here](https://roderick-bishop11.github.io/codingProjects/)
 * 7/21/2020: Went a little crazy with some new designs.
 Edited steps and kanban board a bit to sync back up with where I really am.
 * 7/19/2020: started on designs for homepage.
 View them [here](https://github.com/roderick-bishop11/codingProjects/tree/master/Personal%20Website/Concepts)